Facebook hits 2.27 billion monthly active users as earnings stabilize

 Facebook generated $5.1 billion in profit this quarter.

+That is a challenge for Facebook since it makes far more money per user in the U.S. and Europe than in other parts of the world.
+Facebook said it made $27.41 per user in the U.S. and Canada in the third quarter versus $2.67 per user in the Asia-Pacific region and $1.82 in the rest of the world.

+Zuckerberg said on the earnings call that users were engaging with more video and ephemeral features such as "stories," which it is not yet good at monetizing — adding that 2019 will be an "investment year" for that area.

-In after-hours trading, Facebook stock dipped sharply in the minutes after announcing its earnings but recovered to add about 1.7 percent as of 4:24 p.m.
+In after-hours trading and minutes after announcing its earnings, Facebook stock dipped sharply but recovered to add about 1.7 percent as of 4:24 p.m.
 ET.

 In July, Facebook shares plunged more than 20 percent after the company warned that it would be less profitable in the years ahead.